 The massive shift to online instruction as a result of COVID-19 will have future ramifications for the next several years – these effects have just begun playing out in 2021.
 Some scholars have noted that the increased reliance on online instruction is highlighting the deep inequities in online access among American communities.
 Several communities lack access to reliable internet and quality computers necessitating a need for course accessibility across alternative platforms.

-- 603,000 undergraduate students did not re-enroll in for the spring 2021 semester due to pandemic-related concerns.
+- 603,000 undergraduate students did not re-enroll for the spring 2021 semester due to pandemic related concerns.

-- The increase in online instruction is unlikely to lead to substantial cost savings for most colleges according to a Brookings Institution report.
+- The increase in online instruction is unlikely to lead to substantial cost savings for most colleges according to a Brookings Institution’s report.

 - In a survey of undergraduate students who were forced to take online classes, 45% reported internet connectivity issues that interfered with their course participation.